kostyaVyrodov/education/tools/docker/docker-mastery-coruse/README.md

 ### Network commands

 `docker network ls` - show networks

-    - `host` network skips virtual network of docker, but sacrifices security of container model
+    - 'host' network skips virtual network of docker, but sacrifices security of container model
-    - `none` removes eth0 and only leaves you with localhost interface in container
+    - 'none' removes eth0 and only leaves you with localhost interface in container
-    - `bridge` built-in or 3rd party extensions that give you virtual network features
+    - 'bridge' built-in or 3rd party extensions that give you virtual network features

 `docker network inspect` inspect a network